opendatateam/udata/docs/administrative-tasks.md

 Sometimes, you need to reindex data (in case of model breaking changes, workers defect...).
 You can use the `udata search index` command to do so.

+**Warning**: After reindexation execution, you'll need to change the alias on the search service to use the new index.

-This command supports both full reindex without arguments and partial with model names as arguments:
+This command supports reindexation of all models without arguments or particular model with model names as arguments:

 ```shell
 # Reindex everything